-Muscle cramps cause sudden, intense pain that temporarily makes your calf muscle feel hard as a rock.
-Although the cramp eventually subsides, some pain may remain as an unpleasant reminder of your calf cramp.
-Using a few home care treatments can help to relieve lingering muscle pain after a cramp and make you feel more comfortable.
+Muscle cramps, or charley horses, cause sudden, intense pain that temporarily makes your calf muscle feel as if it's locked in place.
+Although the cramp eventually subsides, soreness may remain as an unpleasant reminder.
+Some gentle stretching and cold or heat application typically helps resolve lingering pain after a charley horse.

 Muscle cramps occur when your muscle contracts involuntarily and remains in the contracted position.
 Calf muscle cramps are among the most common type of muscle cramps, reports the American Academy of Orthopaedic Surgeons.